Rherring07/cookBook/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

- A simple fullstack web application where users can log in, upload their recipes, and like and bookmark other users' recipes.
+ I very much enjoy cooking in my free time.
+I've worked in and out of kitchens as a sous chef and pizza chef for a majortiy of my life and have accumulated many cool bits of knowledge and recipes over time.
+I wanted to make a place to store them, and share them with family members or friends, as well as save my grandparent's recipes to use down the road.
+So I made this app.

+ CookBook is a simple fullstack web application made to store recipes.
+Users will be able to log in and upload their recipes, as well as explore, like, and bookmark other user recipes.
+Options to search, organize recipes by criteria such as type of food, country of origin, or allergen specific, and other quality of life options will be implemented in the future.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>